-All clinical forms that students are required to complete for observation, providing therapy, obtaining consent, etc. can be found on Classes (https://classes.pace.edu), ClinicNote, and in the Speech, Language, and Hearing Center.
+All clinical forms that students are required to complete for observation, providing therapy, obtaining consent, etc. can be found on Classes, ClinicNote, and in the Speech, Language, and Hearing Center.
 Students are responsible for using all clinical templates and completing all forms as required.